 Political Power

-The influx of new industry, new trades, new investment and new people had, by the later 19th century, created a culture rather different from the traditional one still found on large outlying areas of the Duke of Argyll's property.
-Between these two increasingly enfranchised forces, the existing establishment of landowners retained control of politics until the election of a radical MP in the 1880s.
-Thereafter, the political power of the landed interest declined gradually.
-So too did the crofting sector and its agitation within Argyll.
+By the late 19th century, new industries, trades, investments, and people had created a new culture that was different from the traditional one on the Duke of Argyll's land.
+Despite these changes, landowners kept control of politics until a radical MP was elected in the 1880s.
+After that, the political power of landowners slowly declined, as did the crofting sector and its influence in Argyll.

 Modern Industry

-The early 20th century saw an Indian Summer of further urban development of the towns and of the tourist trade.
-This was interrupted temporarily by two World Wars and, more seriously for the Clyde resorts, by the growth of cheap holidays.
-The growth of car ownership and of bus holidays has helped to compensate the resorts, and Dunoon enjoyed a boom for a time, thanks to the American submarine base.
-Bus holidays have, for many parts of Argyll, brought the phenomenon of "drive through" tourism, coaches stopping only at major attractions.
-But this is compensated for by car borne visitors bringing a more discreet form of tourism to the rural areas, a tourism in which "bed and breakfast" plays a major part.
+In the early 20th century, towns and the tourist trade grew rapidly.
+This growth was briefly interrupted by the two World Wars and the rise of cheap holidays, which affected Clyde resorts.
+However, the increase in car ownership and bus holidays helped these resorts recover.
+Dunoon thrived for a while due to the American submarine base.
+Bus holidays led to "drive-through" tourism, with coaches stopping only at major attractions.
+But car visitors brought a more subtle form of tourism to rural areas, with "bed and breakfast" becoming very popular.

-Fishing is still an important industry, though boats operate further out to sea and the distribution of the catch has changed somewhat since a century ago when steamships would hail the fleet of skiffs to purchase their catch which would then be taken on to market in Glasgow.
-Road haulage and transport has overcome the steamship network which once served the resorts and communities around the Clyde and further West.
-Only the islands necessarily retain sea links, almost exclusively in the form of roll-on, roll-off car ferries.
+Fishing is still an important industry, but boats now go further out to sea.
+The way the catch is distributed has changed since a century ago when steamships would buy fish from small boats and take it to market in Glasgow.
+Nowadays, road transport has replaced the steamship network that used to serve the resorts and communities around the Clyde and further west.
+Only the islands still rely on sea links, mostly using roll-on, roll-off car ferries.

 Reorganisation

-The present culture of Argyll and Bute is certainly a modern one, forward thinking; but most communities retain an awareness of their own particular history and cultural heritage.
-This is as it should be, in an area that comprehends considerable diversity, from islands where Gaelic is still spoken, through tourist towns, to the newly included areas of Helensburgh and Lomond which move to a greater or lesser extent in the Glasgow orbit.
+The culture of Argyll and Bute is modern and forward-thinking, but most communities still remember their unique history and cultural heritage.
+This is important in an area with such diversity, from islands where Gaelic is still spoken, to tourist towns, and the newly included areas of Helensburgh and Lomond, which are somewhat influenced by Glasgow.

 Towns and Buildings